-Under the third and last outcome, the sector will strengthen policy development and the enabling environment for job creation through two complementary outputs.
+Under the third and last outcome, the sector will

 Output 1 - Decrees / regulations / awareness-raising material on decent work conditions developed and or / approved

 This output will be addressed by working with the Ministry of Labour both at the policy and enforcement levels, with a particular focus on eliminating the worst forms of child labour, implementing a Decent Work Country Programme developed in 2016, and increasing labour inspection capacity.
 In addition, the Livelihoods sector will work with enterprises and cooperatives to improve decent work conditions (and support the formalization of businesses which should also contribute to this objective), while engaging in advocacy and awareness-raising activities focusing on minimum labour standards and regulations.